 Yet it would be a mistake for business negotiators to dismiss the diplomatic realm so quickly.
 After all, diplomacy is the art of creating and managing relationships among nations and the art of negotiation is that of forging relationships through agreements.
 As such, it offers valuable tools for all business negotiators, who themselves are in the business of creating and managing relationships among companies – whether they view this as diplomacy or even as their overall goal or not.

 Unfortunately, many business negotiators don’t.
-While researching my book The Global Negotiator: Making, Managing, and Mending Deals Around the World in the Twenty-First Century, I asked business negotiators from 12 countries whether their goal in negotiations was to create a negotiated agreement or to build a relationship.
+While Jes Salacuse was researching his book The Global Negotiator: Making, Managing, and Mending Deals Around the World in the Twenty-First Century, he asked business negotiators from 12 countries whether their goal in negotiations was to create a negotiated agreement or to build a relationship.
 More than half the Americans surveyed revealed that their objective was simply to land a contract.
 This mentality may explain why many deals, however carefully crafted by well-paid attorneys, end up in court, in arbitration, or in hostile partings.

 Negotiation Examples, Tips and Techniques for International Diplomacy

 The globalization of business compels negotiators to work harder at creating and sustaining long-term relationships with other companies.
 To do so, they must understand and manage the forces that diplomats, as international negotiators, have coped with for centuries.

 Where can executives find guidance about traditional diplomatic principles?